-Hugh Wunderman is an industry Veteran with over 30 years experience and has owned his own Boutique Entertainment business since 1980.
+Hugh Wunderman is an industry event planner veteran with over 30 years experience and has owned his own Boutique Entertainment business since 1980.
 He is the sole owner of the boutique global Events & Entertainment Company "A Gala Event"- a division of Gala Creative Group International, LTD, based in New York.